TPernik/webIcoInfo/README.md

-This code is for fetching a info about buisnesses by ičo and dič through ARES and DPH somwhere find it.
+This code is for fetching a info about buisnesses by ičo and dič through ARES and DPH somewhere find it.